shivam101gaur/findme-server/README.md

 ## Deployment
- To deploy this project run
+ To run this project on local machine

 ```bash
   nodemon